On topological Hochschild homology of the $K(1)$-local sphere: Introduction

-We compute mod $(p,v_1)$ homotopy of $THH(\tau_{\ge 0}L_{K(1)}S)$ because this is the natural first step in approaching the chromatic red-shift conjecture of C. Ausoni and J. Rognes \cite{1403.4838}.
-Recall that there are homology theories $K(n)$ for each prime $p$ and nonnegative integer $n$ with coefficients

-We say that a $p$-local finite cell $S$-module $V$ has type $n$ if $K(i)_*V\cong 0$ for all $i<n$, but $K(n)_*V$ is nontrivial.
-Due to the thick subcategory theorem of E. Devinatz, M. Hopkins, J. Smith, the category of $p$-local finite cell $S$-modules $\mathcal{F}_{(p)}$ can be filtered into proper thick subcategories
+We also compute mod $(p,v_1)$ homotopy of $THH(\tau_{\ge 0}L_{K(1)}S)$ because this is the natural first step in approaching the chromatic red-shift conjecture of C. Ausoni and J. Rognes \cite{MR2499538}.
+The homology theories $K(n)$ for each prime $p$ and nonnegative integer $n$ have coefficients $K(n)_*\cong \mathbb{F}_p[v_n^{\pm 1}]$ for $n\ge 1$ and $K(0)_*\cong \mathbb{Q}$ and they are useful for detecting chromatic height.
+We say that a $p$-local finite cell $S$-module $V$ has type $n$ if $K(n-1)_*V\cong 0$ and $K(n)_*V$ is nontrivial.
+Due to the thick subcategory theorem of M. Hopkins and J. Smith \cite[Thm.
+7]{MR1652975}, the category of $p$-local finite cell $S$-modules $\mathcal{F}_{(p)}$ can be filtered into proper thick subcategories

-where $\cC_n$ contains exactly spectra of type $>n$; i.e., it consists of the $K(n)$-acyclic spectra \cite{MR960945}.
+where $\cC_n$ contains exactly spectra of type $\ge n$; i.e., it consists of the $K(n-1)$-acyclic spectra \cite{MR960945}.
 The first examples of type $n$ spectra for small $n$ can be constructed by an iterative procedure by taking cofibers of $v_n$-self maps beginning with $v_0=p$: for example, the cofiber of the multiplication by $p$ map, denoted $S/p$, is a type one spectrum.
-At odd primes, we can continue this process and construct a type one spectrum $V(1)$ as the cofiber of a periodic self map $v_1: \Sigma^{2p-2}S/p\rightarrow S/p$.
-This iterative procedure was originally studied by L. Smith and H. Toda, however, it does not continue to produce type $n$ spectra as L. Nave showed in \cite{MR2630045}.
+At odd primes, we can continue this process and construct a type one spectrum $V(1)$ as the cofiber of a periodic self map $v_1\co \Sigma^{2p-2}S/p\rightarrow S/p$.
+By M. Hopkins and J. Smith \cite[Thm.
+4.11]{MR1652975}, there exists a type $n$ spectrum for each $n$, though not necessarily constructed by the iterative procedure we just discussed.

-To phrase the red-shift conjecture, it is necessary to have a notion of ``height" for spectra that are not finite cell $S$-modules.
-We recall a definition due to N. Baas, B. Dundas, and J. Rognes that provides a notion of height in this context.
-This uses the fact that every $p$-local finite cell $S$-module $V$ admits a $v_n$-self map for some $n$, a consequence of the periodicity theorem of E. Devinatz, M. Hopkins, and J. Smith \cite{MR960945}. \begin{defin}[Baas-Dundas-Rognes \cite{MR2079370}] Let $X$ be a spectrum and let $\mathcal{T}_X$ be the thick subcategory of finite $p$-local spectra $V$ such that
+To phrase the red-shift conjecture, it is necessary to have a notion of chromatic height for spectra that are not finite cell $S$-modules.
+We recall a definition due to N. Baas, B. Dundas, and J. Rognes that provides a notion of chromatic height in this context.
+This uses the fact that every $p$-local finite cell $S$-module $V$ admits a $v_n$-self map for some $n$, a consequence of the periodicity theorem of M. Hopkins, and J. Smith \cite[Thm.
+9]{MR1652975}. \begin{defin}[Baas--Dundas--Rognes {\cite[Def.
+6.1]{MR2079370}}] Let $X$ be a spectrum and let $\mathcal{T}_X$ be the thick subcategory of finite $p$-local spectra $V$ such that the map